-We start our trip 9.00 o’clock in the morning in direction the town of Radomir.
+We start our trip from Sofia at 9.00 o’clock in the morning in direction the town of Radomir.
 The town of Radomir is situated in Pernik District ( South-West Bulgaria ) at the west foot of the Golo bardo mountain, some 13 km away from the town of Pernik .

 In an hour is our first stop near Pchelina Dam (Lobosh in the past), 68 km from Sofia.
 Pchelina Dam is one of the largest in Southwestern Bulgaria.
 It was built in the 1970s.
 The Struma and Svetla rivers flow into Pchelina.
 It hides the sunken village of Pchelintsi under its surface. … under today’s Pchelina Dam.
 It was sunken in the 70s of last century in order for the dam to be constructed.